Dual-threat quarterback

-In gridiron football, a dual-threat quarterback, also known as a running quarterback, is a quarterback (QB) who possesses the skills and physique to run with the ball if necessary.
-With the rise of several blitz heavy defensive schemes and increasingly faster defensive players, the importance of a mobile quarterback has been redefined.
-While arm power, accuracy, and pocket presence – the ability to successfully operate from within the "pocket" formed by his blockers – are still the most important quarterback virtues, the ability to elude or run past defenders creates an additional threat that allows greater flexibility in the team's passing and running game.
-Overall, the dual-threat quarterback has been referred to as "the most complex position in sports" by Bleacher Report.
+In gridiron football, a dual-threat quarterback is a quarterback (QB) who is adept at both passing and running with the ball.
+With the rise of several blitz-heavy defensive schemes and faster defensive players, the importance of a mobile quarterback has been redefined.
+While arm power, accuracy, and pocket presence—the ability to successfully operate from within the "pocket" formed by his blockers—are still the most important quarterback virtues, the ability to elude or run past defenders creates an additional threat that allows greater flexibility in the team's passing and running game.

-Dual-threat quarterbacks have historically been more prolific at the college level.
-Typically, a quarterback with exceptional quickness is used in an option offense, which allows the quarterback to either hand the ball off, run it himself, or pitch it to the running back following him at a distance of three yards outside and one yard behind.
-This type of offense forces defenders to commit to either the running back up the middle, the quarterback around the end, or the running back trailing the quarterback.
-It is then that the quarterback has the "option" to identify which match up is most favorable to the offense as the play unfolds and exploit that defensive weakness.
+College football teams employed option offenses earlier and more commonly than offenses in the National Football League (NFL).
+An option offense allows the quarterback to either hand the ball off, run it himself, or pitch it to the running back (RB).
 In the college game, many schools employ several plays that are designed for the quarterback to run with the ball.
+Reggie Collier was an early example of a dual-threat in college, with Brian Mitchell and Charlie Ward being other examples of 20th-century dual-threats.
+In the 21st-century, Tim Tebow emerged as both an effective runner and passer with the football, being widely regarded as one of the best dual-threats in college football history.

-For much of the NFL's modern existence, this was less common in professional football, except for a quarterback sneak; however, there was still some of an emphasis on being mobile enough to escape a heavy pass rush.
-Historically, dual-threat quarterbacks in the National Football League (NFL) were uncommon through the AFL–NFL merger, although Tobin Rote and Fran Tarkenton proved to be successful scrambling quarterbacks.
-Players like Steve Young, Randall Cunningham, and John Elway had success running in the 1980s and 1990s.
-However, Michael Vick is often credited as having ushered dual-threat quarterbacking into the sport's mainstream in the 2000s.
-In the 2010s, quarterbacks with dual-threat capabilities became increasingly more common.
-Those who found success in the 2010s and the 2020s, such as Cam Newton and Lamar Jackson, have cited Vick's influence on their playing styles.
+For much of the NFL's modern existence, quarterbacks running with the football was less common and often came in the form of the quarterback sneak.
+However, there was still some of an emphasis on being mobile enough to escape a heavy pass rush.
+Historically, dual-threat quarterbacks in the NFL were uncommon through the AFL–NFL merger, although Tobin Rote and Fran Tarkenton proved to be successful scrambling quarterbacks.
+Players like Randall Cunningham, John Elway, and Steve Young had success running in the 1980s and 1990s.
+Steve McNair and Donovan McNabb followed in the late 1990s into the mid-2000s.
+Michael Vick is often credited as having ushered dual-threat quarterbacking into the sport's mainstream in the 2000s.
+In the 2010s, quarterbacks with dual-threat capabilities became increasingly more common and sought after, with more recent ones such as Cam Newton, Lamar Jackson, and Jayden Daniels citing Vick's influence on their playing styles.
+The Canadian Football League (CFL) has also seen dual-threat quarterbacks throughout its history.
+CFL quarterbacks such as Russ Jackson and Damon Allen ran the ball commonly during the 20th-century, and offenses have continued to utilize dual-threats in more recent history.

+The term has received scrutiny by some black quarterbacks, with it being viewed as part of the broader racial issues black quarterbacks encounter in the sport.
+Those critical of the term assert that black quarterbacks are not viewed as "pro-style" quarterbacks and instead stereotyped as dual-threats, and therefore thought of as run-first players or not smart enough when making passing decisions.